 What can I use water butt water for?

 Water from a butt is no good for seedlings because it may contain fungal spores that will cause damping off, but you can use it on everything else.

 Most plants prefer rainwater to tap water because it’s chlorine-free and is often warmer than tap water straight from the mains supply.
 Water butt water is ideal for filling watering cans and it’s a good idea to fill them up when you’ve emptied them so that the water warms up.
 They’ll be ready to go when you need them.

 Saving grey water

-Wash and prepare all vegetables in a bowl, never under a running tap, and then it’s possible to gently tip that water on to your garden - especially any ornamental tubs close to the door.
-You can also use washing up water for tubs.
+Wash and prepare all vegetables in a bowl, never under a running tap, and then it’s possible to gently tip that water on to your garden – especially any ornamental tubs close to the door.
+You can also use washing up water for containers.

 Using watering cans